simple-login/app/README.md

 # By default, new aliases must end with ".{random_word}".
 This is to avoid a person taking all "nice" aliases.
 # this option doesn't make sense in self-hosted.
 Set this variable to disable this option.
 DISABLE_ALIAS_SUFFIX=1

+# By default, SimpleLogin uses 240.0.0.1 as the Postfix server.
+Therefore, the IP of the sl-network gateway must be set as the Postfix server.
+POSTFIX_SERVER=10.0.0.1

 # the DKIM private key used to compute DKIM-Signature
 DKIM_PRIVATE_KEY_PATH=/dkim.key